-I started out long ago doing some shell scripting on my Amiga 500 and writing "drivers" for my printer, later I worked on a big multimedia project all done in Visual Basic which I taught myself in the process, then I wrote C.O.F.F.E.E. shaders for Cinema 4D 5+ and later I learned C to write procedural shaders for project:messiahs renderer (an early version of "Arnold").
-Later I ported those to Mental Ray and the real Arnold and even testwise to Modo and Lightwave 3D.
+I started out long ago doing some shell scripting on my Amiga 500 and writing "drivers" for my needle printer, later I worked on a big multimedia project all done in Visual Basic which I taught myself in the process, then I wrote "C.O.F.F.E.E."" shaders for Cinema 4D 5+ and later I learned C to write procedural shaders for project:messiahs renderer (an early version of "Arnold").
+Later I ported those to Mental Ray and the "real" Arnold for XSI and even testwise to Modo and Lightwave 3D.

 For the node based audio software Usine, I wrote nodes for generative modulation in C++, based on principles I knew from the 3D-shaders.